wivlaro/magnum-game/README.md

 ## TO DO

-* Strip the old name picker code
-* Load environment model
-* Load animated player model
-* Movement controls
+* WASD Movement
+* Animation while moving
+* Mouse camera turning
+* Turn character to be in camera direction on move
+* Allow jump only when touching a surface
 * Shadow caster/receiver drawables